What's the best under desk treadmill? I'm a fitness expert and these are my top picks

 Reasons to avoid

-It's great for anyone looking to push themselves a little harder when walking, as there are 12 built-in programs.
-These programs automatically change the speed of the treadmill as you walk over 30 minutes, pushing you to pick up the pace as you work.
+It's great if you're looking to push a little harder when walking, as there are 12 built-in programs.
+These automatically change the speed of the treadmill as you walk across 30 minutes, helping you pick up the pace as you work.

 The treadmill also comes ready assembled, and located at the front of the treadmill is an easy-to-read LED touchscreen that displays time, speed, distance, and calories burned when using the tread.
-This LED touchscreen also allows you to operate the treadmill if you don't have the remote control to hand.
+Plus, it has speed controls if you don't have the remote control nearby.

 The downside here is that both the treadmill and the belt are pretty noisy.
 We found during testing that the belt was one of the loudest, and that the treadmill emitted a loud beep every time it turned on, or changed speed (we couldn’t find a way to turn this beep down).